-I mean, I never really drank much.
-I’m not too into the taste.
-Eventually, I simply said I didn’t drink, at all.
+I mean, I never really drank much; I’m not too into the taste.
+Over time, I simply started to say I didn’t drink, at all.
 And, then, I didn’t.
-In school, my friend Adam would buy me drinks when we went on film-related adventures.
-We were at a bar one night after a shoot, and he asked if I’d “ever had an aborted fetus” – a drink.
+During my time in undergrad, my friend Adam would buy me drinks when we went on film-related adventures.
+We were at a bar one night after a shoot and he asked if I’d “ever had an aborted fetus” — a drink.
 He described it to the bartender, and we all had aborted fetuses.

 I’ve got my issues.
-They led me into one of my most abusive relationships.
-The judge granted me a restraining order for life against my ex.
-He had PTSD from his time in the Marines, and from his childhood.
+They led me into one of my most abusive relationships; the judge granted me a restraining order for life against my ex.
+He had PTSD from his time in the Marines piled on top of the PTSD from childhood trauma.
 He once immobilized me by holding my arms across my chest and said he’d “bite my fucking face off.”